 - Federal Pell Grants A one year cash payment for undergraduate education that does not have to be repaid.
 Based on financial need.

 DCU Private Student Lending Solutions

 DCU offers student lending solutions to help you fill the funding gaps that federal aid can leave behind.
 By partnering with other credit unions to form Credit Union Student Choice, we are able to offer members lower cost financing options that will help you or a family member achieve your dream of a higher education.
-Learn more about our student lending solutions or apply online!
+Learn more or apply online.